Phone-GWP-group

 https://www.gwp.co.uk/author/Richard-Coombes/ xx 31623

-Transporting lithium batteries by air, sea and road
+Transporting lithium batteries by air, sea or road

-Many people simply assume it is safe to ship lithium ion batteries.
-But this is not the case.
+Many people assume it is safe to ship lithium-ion batteries, but this is not the case.

-It is simply not possible to put them into any old box and send them, with a number of laws and regulations in place to ensure the safety of those transporting them.
+It is simply not possible to put them into any old box and send them on their way, given the numerous laws and regulations in place to ensure the safety of those transporting them.

-In fact, there are a number of factors that come into play when trying to ascertain what packaging and method you should use when transporting lithium ion batteries.
+In fact, several factors come into play when determining the appropriate packaging and method for transporting lithium-ion batteries.

-These are governed by a number of UN regulations (specifically UN3480, UN 3481 and UN3090), as well as rules set out by various transport bodies (including the IATA – International Air Transport Association).
+These are governed by several UN regulations (specifically UN3480, UN3481, and UN3090), as well as rules established by various transport bodies, including the IATA (International Air Transport Association).

 Battery packaging